 The Australian Government's Entrepreneurs Programme, Innovation Connections forms part of the National Innovation and Science Agenda.
 Designed to encourage innovation and collaboration between Australian businesses and the research sector, Innovation Connections assists small and medium business (SMEs) in establishing their research needs and through grants enables SMEs to fast-track their research and development.

-Project investigator and NICM Postdoctoral Research Fellow, Dr Mitchell Low says chronic inflammation is a promising therapeutic target in many degenerative and age-related diseases, including neurodegenerative diseases such as Alzheimer’s and Parkinson’s and curcumin is a potent anti-inflammatory.
+Project investigator and NICM Postdoctoral Research Fellow, Dr Mitchell Low says managing chronic inflammation is a promising therapeutic approach in many degenerative and age-related diseases, including neurodegenerative diseases such as Alzheimer’s and Parkinson’s and curcumin is a potent anti-inflammatory.

 “Curcumin, from turmeric, is a well-known natural anti-inflammatory, however it is not absorbed well into our bodies - the problem is that it does not dissolve well in water,” said Dr Low.